PhilippJo/Metadataschema4DAPHNE/docs/index.md

-## Draft UML Metadata Schema for Photon and Neutron Experiments by DAPHNE4NFDI
+# Schema4Daphne
 **Motivation:**
-Lorem Ipsum
+Draft a Metadata Schema for Photon and Neutron Experiments.
+UML is used to visualize the structure and connections of the schema.
+Multiple schemes are presented there after.

 Github Repo: https://github.com/PhilippJo/Metadataschema4DAPHNE-UCP08-